Optimal binary search tree: Splay trees

 The splay tree is a form of binary search tree invented in 1985 by Daniel Sleator and Robert Tarjan on which the standard search tree operations run in $O(\log(n))$ amortized time.
 It is conjectured to be dynamically optimal in the required sense.
 That is, a splay tree is believed to perform any sufficiently long access sequence X in time O(OPT(X)).

 Tango trees

-The tango tree is a data structure proposed in 2004 by Erik Demaine and others which has been proven to perform any sufficiently-long access sequence X in time $O(\log\log n \operatorname{OPT}(X))$.
+The tango tree is a data structure proposed in 2004 by Erik D. Demaine, Dion Harmon, John Iacono, and Mihai Pătrașcu which has been proven to perform any sufficiently-long access sequence X in time $O(\log\log n \operatorname{OPT}(X))$.
 While this is not dynamically optimal, the competitive ratio of $\log\log n$ is still very small for reasonable values of n.

 Other results

 In 2013, John Iacono published a paper which uses the geometry of binary search trees to provide an algorithm which is dynamically optimal if any binary search tree algorithm is dynamically optimal.
 Nodes are interpreted as points in two dimensions, and the optimal access sequence is the smallest arborally satisfied superset of those points.
 Unlike splay trees and tango trees, Iacono's data structure is not known to be implementable in constant time per access sequence step, so even if it is dynamically optimal, it could still be slower than other search tree data structures by a non-constant factor.

 The interleave lower bound is an asymptotic lower bound on dynamic optimality.